LoginRadius/authenticator-ios/README.md

 ### Open Source Version

 The easiest way to install the open source flavour of Authenticator is to download the GitHub repository.
-To build the demo project from the source code, see the section about [building from source](#building-from-source).
+To build the project from the source code, see the section about [building from source](#building-from-source).

 ## Developer Guide

 You can also leverage LoginRadiusAuthenticator library classes in your own project and faciliate users with generating 2 factor codes.

 Just download the repository from here.
-And integrate by dragging and dropping LoginRadiusAuthenticator library folder in your own project.
-Then in any required class, import and use classes as shown in the demo.
+And integrate by dragging and dropping LoginRadiusAuthenticator's Helper folder in your own project.
+Then in any required class, import and use classes as shown in LoginRadiusAuthenticator project.

-The library classes are written in Objective-C which can be directly integrated in an Objective-C project.
+The helper classes are written in Objective-C which can be directly integrated in an Objective-C project.
 For integrating in Swift project, create a BridgingHeader file and import library classes there.
 For more detail [please refer](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift).

 ### Building from Source